 Where the target SMETS1 GSME or SMETS1 ESME does not collect Standing Charge when Suspend Debt Emergency (with its SMETS1 meaning) is active and the value of SuspendDebtEmergency (with its DUIS meaning) is ‘true’ in the Service Request, the S1SP shall configure the Device so that the Device does not collect Standing Charge.

-Where the SMETS1 ESME or the SMETS1 GSME supports the setting of DisablementThreshold (with its DUIS meaning) to a whole number of pence, the S1SP shall round up the value of DisablementThreshold (with its MMC meaning) to the nearest whole number of pence and instruct the device to apply the resulting value.Update Prepayment Configuration (SRV 2.1)
+Where the SMETS1 ESME or the SMETS1 GSME supports the setting of DisablementThreshold (with its DUIS meaning) to a whole number of pence, the S1SP shall round up the value of DisablementThreshold (with its MMC meaning) to the nearest whole number of pence and instruct the device to apply the resulting value.

+When the S1SP changes Payment Mode (with its SMETS1 meaning) to Prepayment, the SMETS1 ESME or GSME will be configured with a NonDisablementCalendar (with its SMETS1 meaning) such that disablement of supply is suspended between 20:00 and 08:00 UTC on weekdays and all day on weekends.

+When the S1SP changes Payment Mode (with its SMETS1 meaning) to Prepayment, the SMETS1 ESME / GSME will reset the Meter Balance / PrepaymentMode Meter Balance (with its SMETS1 and DUIS meanings) respectively to zero.

+When the S1SP changes Payment Mode (with its SMETS1 meaning) to Prepayment, the SMETS1 ESME or GSME will be configured with an Emergency Credit Limit (with its SMETS1 meaning) of £10.

+When the S1SP changes Payment Mode (with its SMETS1 meaning) to Prepayment, the SMETS1 ESME or GSME will be configured with an Emergency Credit Threshold (with its SMETS1 meaning) of £1.

+When the S1SP changes Payment Mode (with its SMETS1 meaning) to Prepayment, the SMETS1 ESME or GSME will automatically activate Emergency Credit (with its SMETS1 meaning) if the Supply would have disabled due to insufficient credit.

+When the S1SP changes Payment Mode (with its SMETS1 meaning) to Prepayment, the SMETS1 ESME or GSME will be configured with a Maximum Meter Balance Threshold (with its SMETS2 meaning) of £1000.

+When the S1SP changes Payment Mode (with its SMETS1 meaning) to Prepayment, the SMETS1 ESME or GSME will be configured with a Maximum Credit Threshold (with its SMETS2 meaning) of £500.

+Update Prepayment Configuration (SRV 2.1)

 Where the target SMETS1 ESME or SMETS1 GSME does not support the update of Debt Recovery Rate Cap (with its SMETS1 meaning) when in Prepayment Mode (with its SMETS1 meaning) the S1SP shall ignore DebtRecoveryRateCap (with its DUIS meaning) if the Device is already in Prepayment Mode (with its SMETS1 meaning) and return a SMETS1 Response indicating success.